 How to budget money realistically

-2. Track your spending to create a solid budget
+3. Track your spending to create a solid budget

-The best way to do this is to track all of our incomings and expenditures over a 30-day period.
-This means being aware of each and every transaction, either noting it down in a spreadsheet, or using a budgeting app such as You Need a Budget.
+The best way to do this is to track all of your income and expenses over a 30-day period.
+This means being aware of every single transaction and either noting it down in a spreadsheet or using a budgeting app such as You Need a Budget.

-Separate the fixed from the variable expenses
+4. Separate fixed expenses from variable expenses

 Once you’ve got a good overview of where all your money is coming and going each month, the next step is to separate your expenditures into fixed and variable costs.
-Fixed costs would cover:

-Entertainment (i.e. nights out, cinema trips, concerts)
+- Entertainment (i.e. nights out, cinema trips, concerts)

 Personal budgeting tips for reducing your variable costs

-While your fixed costs do not offer you much––if any––flexibility with regards to saving, your variable costs do.
-This doesn’t mean that you have to stop going out and having fun, it just means being smarter with your money.
-Here are some budgeting tips you might want to consider to lower your variable costs:
+While your fixed costs do not offer you much—if any—flexibility with regards to saving, your variable costs do.
+This doesn’t mean that you have to stop going out and having fun.
+It just means building everyday habits to help you save a bit more.

-Consider if you really need to upgrade your phone to the latest model if your current model is working just fine.
+- Consider if you really need to upgrade your phone to the latest model if your current model is working just fine.

-Choose one day a week where you don’t spend anything on variable costs.
+- Choose one day a week where you don’t spend anything on variable costs.

-Adopt the save now, spend later technique.
+- Adopt the save now, spend later technique.
 This means setting aside your money for your savings goals and fixed costs at the beginning of the month and only using the remaining balance to pay for your monthly variable costs.

-Having worked out why you want to budget, what you want to save for, and what your fixed and variable costs are, it’s time to work out how to save money each month.
+So, you’ve worked out why you want to budget, what you want to save for, and what your fixed and variable costs are.
+Now it’s time to work out how to save money each month.

 The 50/30/20 rule encourages your budget to look as follows:

-50 percent of your income goes towards your “needs,” i.e. your fixed costs such as rent and bills.
+- 50% of your income goes towards your “needs,” i.e. your fixed costs such as rent and bills.

-30 percent is allocated to your “wants,” i.e. your variable costs such as eating out, trips to the hairdresser and clothes shopping.
+- 30% is allocated to your “wants,” i.e. your variable costs such as eating out, trips to the hairdresser and clothes shopping.

-20 percent goes into your savings or towards paying off debt.
+- 20% goes into your savings or towards paying off debt.

-The 50/30/20 rule was actually popularized and created by US senator Elizabeth Warren, a bankruptcy specialist at Harvard, as a way to show American citizens how to budget and save money and how to budget money on a low income.
+The 50/30/20 rule was actually created by US senator Elizabeth Warren, a bankruptcy specialist at Harvard, as a way to show American citizens how to budget and save money and how to budget money on a low income.

 The zero-based budgeting method differs slightly from the 50/30/20 approach in that it looks at assigning each penny a specific job.
 At the end of the month, all income minus all expenditures should equal zero; there should be no left-over money in your account.

 This means fine-tuning your budget so that you know exactly how much you are spending on your fixed, variable and savings costs each month, to the cent.
-This is a very detail-orientated approach to budgeting, and means that you need to be acutely aware of all of your monthly transactions, as they happen.
+This is a very detail-orientated approach to budgeting, and means that you need to be acutely aware of all of your monthly transactions as they happen.

 Create a budgeting contingency plan

-Factor in saving for an emergency fund as part of your budget.
+- Factor in saving for an emergency fund as part of your budget.
 This could mean saving five percent of your income every month for those unforeseeable circumstances.

-Create a fallback budget which you refer to in an emergency.
+- Create a fallback budget which you refer to in an emergency.
 This budget cuts out everything that isn’t essential for everyday life, i.e. variable costs.
 This frees up some money to use in an emergency.

 Your money at N26